Written by Rikard 14 years in construction, infrastructure and owner-side project management €150M+ in governed project value.

 For a non-EU buyer transacting through a lawyer and an agent, neither of whom has a professional obligation to commission a physical permit check, this risk is entirely invisible until after purchase.

 The check that reveals it requires obtaining the approved architectural drawings from the Urban Planning Office, comparing those drawings against the E9 tax declaration, and then conducting a physical inspection that compares the approved plans against what is actually built.
-The full methodology is covered in the guide on how to check for illegal constructions in Greece.
+The full methodology is covered in the guide on how to check for illegal constructions in Greece

 Regularization fines under Law 4495/2017 run from €200 to €2,000 per unauthorized square metre.
 On a villa with 40 unauthorized square metres in an Attica zone, that exposure reaches €80,000 before legal and engineering costs.
 This is not a marginal risk.
 It is a quantifiable liability that belongs in the acquisition calculation.
 The Greece property risk checklist covers unauthorized constructions alongside 20 additional technical risk categories applicable to every acquisition.